flutter/flutter/docs/about/The-Engine-architecture.md

 There are two different ways to create Flutter engines which has ramifications on how threading is managed across multiple Flutter engines.
-Flutter engines can be instantiated directly or through the FlutterEngineGroup apis [[ios](https://github.com/flutter/engine/blob/main/shell/platform/darwin/ios/framework/Headers/FlutterEngineGroup.h), [android](https://api.flutter.dev/javadoc/io/flutter/embedding/engine/FlutterEngineGroup.html)].
+Flutter engines can be instantiated directly or through the FlutterEngineGroup APIs [[ios](https://github.com/flutter/engine/blob/main/shell/platform/darwin/ios/framework/Headers/FlutterEngineGroup.h), [android](https://api.flutter.dev/javadoc/io/flutter/embedding/engine/FlutterEngineGroup.html)].
-If an engine is instantiated directly, it gets its own threads.
-However, all engines instantiated with a FlutterEngineGroup will share the same threads across that group.
-Similarly, engines in a group will share a [dart isolate group](https://dart.dev/language/concurrency#performance-and-isolate-groups).
+If an engine is instantiated directly, it gets its own engine threads and [dart isolate group](https://dart.dev/language/concurrency#performance-and-isolate-groups).

+However, all engines instantiated with a FlutterEngineGroup share the same threads across the group.
+The engines have their own root isolate sharing the same UI task runner and share a dart isolate group.

 ### Current Platform Specific Threading Configurations